 “The way the neurological and muscular system develops is from the top of the head to the toes,” Hollier notes.
 “Then it develops from the midline out to the fingertips.”
 This is why babies gain head control first, followed by control of their trunk to sit up, pull up and finally walk.

-Adding special toys or tools can’t really speed up that process.
+Adding special toys or tools can’t really speed up that developmental process.
 And everything those tools do can be accomplished with parental attention, touch, and play.
-That parental engagement is the real developmental magic that helps kids develop motor and cognitive skills over time.
+Parental engagement is the real developmental magic that helps kids develop motor and cognitive skills over time.

 Taking Longer to Hit Milestones Doesn’t Always Indicate a Problem